 The underlying disorder is treated.
 Stopping a drug that can cause granulomas or treating an infection usually causes the granulomas to disappear.

 Sometimes corticosteroids are used to treat sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
-Sarcoidosis usually develops in people aged 20 to 40, most often people... read more , but whether they prevent the disorder from progressing is uncertain.
+Sarcoidosis usually develops in people aged 20 to 40 years, most often... read more , but whether they prevent the disorder from progressing is uncertain.

 American Liver Foundation: Hosts community education programs that give an overview of all aspects of liver disease and wellness.
 Also provides access to support groups, information on finding a physician, and opportunities to participate in clinical trials.